Observatory of Strasbourg: History

 The observatory site was selected primarily for instruction purposes and political symbolism, rather than the observational qualities.
 It was a low-lying site that was prone to mists.
 During the period up until 1914, the staff was too small to work the instruments and so there was little academic research published prior to World War I. The main observations were of comets and variable stars.
 After 1909, the instruments were also used to observe binary stars and perform photometry of nebulae.

 The observatory is currently the home for the Centre de données astronomiques de Strasbourg, a database for the collection and distribution of astronomical information.
 This includes SIMBAD, a reference database for astronomical objects, VizieR, an astronomical catalogue service and Aladin, an interactive sky atlas.
-The modern extension of the building houses Planétarium de Strasbourg.
+The modern extension of the building used to house the Planétarium de Strasbourg until 2023, and the opening of a larger and more modern planetarium in the vicinity.
 The observatory is surrounded by the Jardin botanique de l'Université de Strasbourg.

 In the vaulted basement below the observatory, a university-administered museum is located.
 Called Crypte aux étoiles ("star crypt"), it displays old telescopes and other antique astronomical devices such as clocks and theodolites.